 Now, assuming sperm and egg met within 48 hours of ovulation, what happens next…

 Once the egg is fertilized it has to travel to your uterus and implant.
 You will not have pregnancy symptoms before implantation because, well, you aren’t pregnant.
 Implantation takes an absolute minimum of 6 days.
-The average is closer to 10 to 12 days.
+The average is 8 to 10 days.
 After implantation hormone levels have to start to accumulate.
 At minimum again, a pregnancy test is possible 48 hours after implantation, and that’s on an early pregnancy test that detects exceptionally low levels, levels unlikely to cause symptoms.
 You can read more about pregnancy test timing here.

 Back to hypotheticals again, if you had that average woman’s 28-day cycle with CD14 ovulation, this means at minimum pregnancy symptoms aren’t even possible until CD22.
 (6 days for implantation, 2-day hormone build= ovulation +8 or in conception forum speak DPO 8 (days past ovulation) a more likely timeline says you’d be looking at DPO 12 or CD26, coincidentally right about when your period would be due, and that’s just for hormone levels to be present and detectable for an early result pregnancy test, seeing pregnancy symptoms would likely take even longer.
 So, if you’re sitting here reading this 5 days after unprotected sex thinking you have pregnancy symptoms, the timeline says, “nope.”